shaddi/findthatbox/README.md

     GET /checkin/<uuid>: Perform a checkin
-    GET /status/<uuid>: Return a JSON representation of the given machine's last checkin GET /status: Return a JSON representation of all checkins
+    GET /status/<uuid>: Return a JSON representation of the given machine's last checkin GET /status: Return a JSON representation of all checkins (admin only)